 Adam Neikirk is a PhD Candidate in Creative Writing at the University of Essex, Colchester campus.
 His creative dissertation focuses on the intersection of traditional poetic forms, modernity/post-modernity and the idea of history through an exploration in verse of the life and thought of poet and philosopher Samuel Taylor Coleridge (1772-1834).
 Adam’s previously published work includes a book of poems, Songs for the Dead (Des Hymnagistes Press, 2016), as well as work published in the Coleridge Bulletin and the journal Teaching Philosophy.
 Before he started his PhD programme he was a lecturer in Philosophy at Westfield State University in Massachusetts.

 Kate Pickering is a London based artist, writer and AHRC/ CHASE funded PhD researcher in the Departments of Art and Visual Cultures at Goldsmiths.
 She investigates the entanglement of body, belief and site through research into American megachurch Evangelicalism.
-Through experimental writing, performance and installation she aims to recreate the experience of being both oriented and disoriented by the Evangelical narrative through focusing on the specific site of Lakewood, north America’s largest evangelical megachurch, where 52,000 people attend weekly.
-Pickering has exhibited widely and her writing has been published in Dual Mirage, Misery Connoisseur, Yellow Pages (Copy Press), EROS journal and the online journal KNESH Space.
-She has presented her research at a number of conferences, including ‘Imagining the Apocalypse’ at the Courtauld Institute of Art, ‘Corroding the Now: Poetry and Science Fiction’ at Birkbeck University and ‘Post-Truth & American Myths’ at the University of Essex.
-Forthcoming is an article titled ‘Expanding Religious Crowds: Containment and Openness in the American Megachurch’ in a special issue of Coils of the Serpent Journal on ‘Crowd(ed) Futures’ (January 2020).
-See kate-pickering.com.
+Through experimental writing, performance and installation she aims to recreate the experience of being both oriented and disoriented by the Evangelical narrative through focusing on the specific site of Lakewood, north America’s largest evangelical megachurch.
+Pickering has exhibited widely and her writing has been published in Soanyway magazine, Dual Mirage, Misery Connoisseur, Yellow Pages (Copy Press), EROS journal and the online journal KNESH Space.
+Recent conference presentations include ‘Imagining the Apocalypse’ at the Courtauld Institute of Art, ‘Corroding the Now: Poetry and Science Fiction’ at Birkbeck University and ‘Post-Truth & American Myths’ at the University of Essex.
+Forthcoming is an article titled ‘Expanding Religious Crowds: Containment and Openness in the American Megachurch’ for Coils of the Serpent Journal (December 2020) and a book chapter for Imagining the Apocalypse (Courtauld Books Online, 2021).
+See kate-pickering.com andinstagram.com/writing_a_body_of_belief.

 Chloë Reddaway works in visual theology and Christian art, focusing on the potential of historic works of art for contemporary theology.
 She is based at King’s College London (Centre for Arts and the Sacred at King’s) and Duke Divinity School (Duke Initiatives in Theology and the Arts).
 With a background in the arts sector, she has held posts at KCL, the University of Cambridge (Divinity Faculty) and the National Gallery, London (Howard and Roberta Ahmanson Fellow and Curator in Art and Religion, 2014 -17).
 She teaches for KCL, Westcott House, Westminster College and Sarum College.
 Her publications include Transformations in Persons and Paint: Visual Theology, Historical Images and the Modern Viewer (2016) and Strangeness and Recognition: Mystery and Familiarity in Renaissance Images of Christ (2019), both shortlisted for the A+C/Mercers’ award.
 She is co-editor of Visualising a Sacred City: London, Art and Religion (I.B.
 Tauris, 2017), has contributed to various edited volumes.
 She is the founding co-editor of the Brepols ‘Arts and the Sacred’ series and a member of the Art + Christianity Editorial Board.
 Her public engagement work includes films for the National Gallery (The Audacity of Christian Art).
 Chloë is currently working on ideas of New Creation in images of the Visitation and the visual theology of Thomas Denny’s ecclesiastical stained glass.

-Sophie Sleigh-Johnson is a writer, artist and musician.
-She is the author of Chthonic Index (in collaboration with Timothy Martin) published in 2015.
+Sophie Sleigh-Johnson is a writer, artist, and musician.
+She is the author of Chthonic Index (in collaboration with Timothy Morton and Simon Martin) published in 2015.
 She is currently working on a PhD at Goldsmiths.
-Recent projects include Cealdwiellla and Drift Fright with New Noveta, and Machine of Instant Utility at Cabinet Gallery (group show).
-She occasionally broadcasts Chthonic Live on Resonance 104.4 FM and she lives in Southend-On-Sea, Essex.
+Recent projects include Cealdwiellla with New Noveta, and she appeared in the group show Machine of Instant Utility at Cabinet Gallery.
+She occasionally broadcasts Chthonic Live on Resonance 104.4 FMand she lives in Southend-On-Sea, Essex.
 See sophiesleigh-johnson.co.uk.

 SCHEDULE (& ABSTRACTS)

 In 1990 I added a saeta – a Spanish prayer of lament sung by my mother to a short film which is fast edited and densely packed with literary and poetic writings from Joyce, Cixous, filming in Gibraltar and personal references.
-I will talk about this film Stabat Mater in the context of its Catholic iconography and its emblematic impact at the London Filmmakers’ Co-op where it was first shown and I can talk also more generally about what it meant to me in this context.
-The film initiated a religious ‘semiotics’ in symbiosis with experimental film which proliferates from a matrix of intertextual connections, many of these associations appear and disappear quickly and cannot be grasped or held on to.
-Since then, a part of my practice has consistently drawn on Catholic sources as my reservoir.
-In my writings on experimental film I am interested in the potential for the religious of experimental film and in my practice as an artist and filmmaker I work along the religious borders of secular forms and I will talk about the religious ‘semiotics’ in my practice.
+I will talk about this film Stabat Mater in the context of experimental film and the London Filmmakers’ Co-op where it was first shown.
+The film initiated a religious ‘semiotics’ in experimental film which proliferates from a matrix of intertextual connections, many of these associations appear and disappear quickly and cannot be grasped or held on to.
+Since then, a part of my practice has drawn on Catholic sources.

 Starting from an interest in the ‘recovery’ of historical images for contemporary theology and faith, this paper considers the potential of fabric as a revelatory medium in Christian art and explores the role of St Veronica and her veil in revealing Christ.
 It focuses on Jacopo Bassano’s painting of Christ on the Way to Calvary (c.1544-5, National Gallery, London), looking in detail at the presentation of the saint and the ‘blank canvas’ of her veil and noting ways in which Veronica herself reflects Christ in this painting, participating in an act of artistic-witness and allowing herself to be transformed by it.